kristofa/mock-http-server/README.md

 as shown in above piece of code.

 MockHttpServer is started by calling `start()` and is stopped by calling `stop()`.
+You can execute `verify()` when your test completed to make sure you got all and only your expected requests. `verify()` will throw an exception when this is not the case.

 ## Complex request/responses: use LoggingHttpProxy